 apiVersion: maps.k8s.elastic.co/v1alpha1 kind: ElasticMapsServer metadata: name: quickstart spec: version: 7.15.0 count: 1 elasticsearchRef: name: "elasticsearch-sample" config: logging.level: debug

 Alternatively, settings can be provided via a Secret specified in the

-Refer to Set compute resources for Kibana, Elastic Maps Server and APM Server for adjusting compute resources for Elastic Maps Server.
+Refer to Set compute resources for Kibana, Enterprise Search, Elastic Maps Server and APM Server for adjusting compute resources for Elastic Maps Server.